 It was Woodward’s suggestion that the reservoir site be selected plus his idea to create a distribution system to reach every 40 acres rather than just larger area ranches.

-The ability to buy land close to irrigation lines triggered Manteca’s first economic boom helping the city to virtually double in size overnight.
+The ability to buy land close to irrigation lines triggered Manteca’s first economic boom helping the city to virtually double in size overnight within the first years SSJID water flowed.

 Eventually he owned the second largest hardware store in Denver but lost it during the Panic of 1893.
 He was able to pay his debts and moved his family to National City in Southern California in 1893.
 It was there, relying on his experience helping dig irrigation ditches on his father’s farm that Woodward invented a way to machine band wood pipe.
 In 1897 he filed for a patent and joined with partners to form the California Redwood Pipe Co.
 They soon were filling orders throughout the West and eventually merged with the National Wood Pipe Co.
 He was made vice president and moved his family to Oakland across the bay from the firm’s headquarters in San Francisco.